01. Liability Overview

 Can I Receive Compensation for Asbestos Exposure?

+Mesothelioma patients and their loved ones may be eligible for compensation from liable parties and other sources.
 In general, a person cannot sue for asbestos exposure unless it causes an injury.
-If exposure results in mesothelioma, a person may claim compensation for asbestos exposure.
 An attorney can help determine eligibility to file a lawsuit as well as potential case value.

-Patients and their loved ones may be eligible to receive compensation from liable parties.
-A mesothelioma victim may be able to file a personal injury lawsuit to seek compensation from parties responsible for their asbestos exposure.
-A victim may also be able to receive compensation from other types of asbestos claims such as veterans’ benefits claims and workers’ compensation.
+A mesothelioma patient may be able to file a personal injury lawsuit to seek compensation from parties responsible for their asbestos exposure.
+A patient may also be able to receive compensation from other types of asbestos claims such as veterans’ benefits claims and workers’ compensation.

-An experienced asbestos attorney can help victims and their loved ones determine what compensation might be owed to them for asbestos-related injuries.
+An experienced asbestos attorney can help patients and their loved ones determine what compensation might be owed to them for asbestos-related injuries.

-Steps for People Who Know They Were Exposed to Asbestos
+Tips for People Who Were Exposed to Asbestos

-Individuals should talk to their doctor about known or suspected asbestos exposure.
-Mesothelioma and other asbestos-related illnesses have long latency periods.
-A doctor can watch for signs of an asbestos-related illness.
-A mesothelioma doctor will create a record of any changes in a person’s health.
+It is important to talk to a doctor if you know or suspect exposure.
+Most importantly, a doctor can watch for signs of asbestos diseases, which often have long latency periods.
+Early detection may help improve health outcomes.
+A doctor can also create a record of any changes in a person’s health.
 This record may be helpful in establishing negligence and other liabilities.

 Documenting work-history details may also help establish liability if a person develops mesothelioma.
-Individuals should make a record of jobsites and actions that may have resulted in asbestos exposure.
 An individual may also want to list co-workers who may be able to serve as witnesses in a deposition or at trial.

 A person who develops mesothelioma can provide these records to a mesothelioma lawyer.
 The lawyer can use these documents to help prove that negligent parties are liable to the plaintiff or their loved ones.